Closing the Gap: Justice

 The new justice targets relate mainly to the levels of incarceration of Indigenous people (in police custody and in the prison system).
 This matter, along with Aboriginal deaths in custody, was highlighted at the Black Lives Matter rallies around Australia in June 2020.
-The new CtG plan proposes that each state and territory would commit to reducing the level of Indigenous youth in detention by 11% to 19%, and to reduce adult imprisonment by 5%.
+The new Closing The Gap plan proposes that each state and territory would commit to reducing the level of Indigenous youth in detention by 11% to 19%, and to reduce adult imprisonment by 5%.
 Despite the poor record of achieving targets in past years, Indigenous leaders involved with Closing the Gap believe that the strategies put in place for this round – including implementation plans, accountability and involvement from Aboriginal services – are more likely to bring about the changes needed.
 Ken Wyatt believes that both law reform and attitudes, such as unconscious bias, are needed, if relationships between police and Indigenous people are to improve.

 Western Australia had had some specific issues needing addressing, including systemic discrimination and the matter of jail sentences for unpaid fines.
 On 17 June 2020 reforms to the legislation relating to the latter was finally passed.
 Under the new legislation, most fine defaulters will do community service if they fail to pay, with imprisonment a last resort.